dan-nagle/h2m/README.txt

 cause problems, but it also might.
 If you use gcc for the C code, use gfortran for the Fortran code.
 Likewise, if you use icc for the C code, use ifort for the Fortran code.

-Multidimensional arrays are not translated properly by h2m.
-It will be necessary to adjust their dimensions by hand to support interoperability.